-If you think about keeping a guinea pig, you must be informed about all the essentials – bedding, food, toys and all the rest of fun things.
+If you think about keeping a guinea pig, you must be informed about their essentials – bedding, food, toys, and more.
 However, there is another adorable thing to know about guinea pigs, and that is the sounds they make.

-Guinea pigs make many other sounds and each distinct sound signifies different things about the guinea pig – mood, hunger, fear and other emotions or moods of this rodent.
+Guinea pigs make many other sounds and each distinct sound signifies different things – mood, hunger, fear, and other emotions.

 To have a healthy and happy guinea pig as a pet, you have to learn its language to understand what it likes and dislikes, or what are its needs and moods.
 These sounds are used for communicating with other guinea pigs, as well as with you, the owner.

-First of all, let’s not forget that guinea pigs are highly sociable creatures and they will try to communicate with you using body language and sounds.
+First of all, let’s not forget that guinea pigs are highly sociable creatures and they will try to communicate with you using both their body language and sounds.

 Whenever you notice this, know that the guinea pig is either happy or excited and thrilled about something, also usually this is enthusiasm for playtime or feeding time.

 Sometimes, if a guinea pig had pups, it will make a sound like cooing.
 This is normal and you will recognize it instantly, because it sounds warming, mother-like, caring.

-One of the rarely pleasant sounds cavies make is the chirping.
+One of the rarely pleasant sounds guinea pigs make is the chirping.
 This sound is mesmerizingly calming and cute, but it might be a signal for sadness or deep feelings.

-Which Sounds Signal That My Guinea Pig Needs Me More?
+Which Sounds Signal That My Guinea Pig Needs Me?

 If the cavy whistles, it is obviously inviting you to play with it, so feel free to go ahead, hold it, pet it, or engage it in fun activities.
 This is the guinea pig’s best mood, so you can even lay down with it on the sofa or your bed and cuddle next to it.